 Diu Town is protected by the fort in the east and a wall in the west.
 Fishermen make daily trips from the north coast by wooden boats.
 A few churches built by the former European inhabitants are still in use, although the Christian population is decreasing.
-The Church of St. Thomas is now a museum which lies to the north of St. Pauls.
+The Church of St. Thomas is now a museum that lies to the north of St. Pauls.

 The St.Thomas church was converted into a museum in 1992.
 There are artifacts of the 16th century, 400 years old.